 Trevena, Inc. is a clinical stage biopharmaceutical company that discovers, develops and intends to commercialize therapeutics that use a novel approach to target G protein coupled receptors, or GPCRs.
-Using our proprietary product platform, we have identified and advanced three differentiated product candidates into the clinic: TRV130 and TRV734, for which we have retained all worldwide development and commercialization rights for both, and TRV027.
+Using our proprietary product platform, we have identified and advanced three differentiated product candidates into the clinic as follows: